Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Now, let's test this out by selecting the Apps icon in the top-left corner and then selecting Outlook.

 31.
 <p align="center">
 <img src="https://i.imgur.com/T1Zr5UH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Then, we will open another mailbox by selecting the option in the top-right corner.

 32.
 <p align="center">